Alpha Guides

 Some features may need to be tested repeatedly as new solutions impact foundational parts of our platform.
 Patience and persistence are key.

-In short, we can say that our testing of Hydranet is based on the following pillars:
+In short, we can say that our testing of Hydranet in its current stage is based on the following pillars:

 • Functional testing

-Ensuring that all features work as expected - creating/importing wallets, on- and off-chain payments, off-chain transfers, channel rentals, off-chain swaps.
+Ensuring that all features work as expected - creating/importing wallets, on- and off-chain payments, off-chain transfers, channel rentals, off-chain swaps, state channel backups.

 • Security testing